AntonioApchevski/Bookshelf/README.md

 2. Set up the database by creating a PostgreSQL database:
     1. Install PostgreSQL if you haven't already done so.
-    2. Open a terminal or command prompt and start the PostgreSQL command-line interface.
-    3. Create a new database for the bookshelf project:
+    2. Create a new database for the bookshelf project:
     CREATE DATABASE bookshelf;
-    4. Connect to the newly created database:
-    \c bookshelf
-    5. Import the SQL file containing the tables and data:
-     \i ./db/bookshelf.sql
+    3. Go in the db/ folder with the bookshelf.sql file
+    4. Open the terminal or command prompt from that directory
+    5. Write the following command to import the tables with data to your database: psql -U (Your username) -d bookshelf -f bookshelf.sql You will also be prompted to enter the password for your user.
     6. Configure the application (go to the application.properties file and set the db username and password accordingly.)
     7. Verify that the tables and data have been created by running a SELECT query on the tables:
-     SELECT * FROM book;
+     SELECT * FROM books;

-3. Build and run the Spring Boot back-end application by navigating to the backend/ directory and running the following command: mvn spring-boot:run
+3. Build and run the Spring Boot back-end application by navigating to the backend/ directory and running the following command: mvn spring-boot:run or mvnw sprin-boot:run (if you don't have maven)

+4. Open the index.html file by navigating to the frontend/ directory

 ## Usage